rohitagarwal003/mindprince.github.io/source/_posts/2013-06-29-file-handling-in-python-java-and-c.markdown

 ### Reading a file at once
 {% codeblock lang:python %}
+try:
     with open("/path/to/file/filename.txt", "r") as f:
         text = f.read()
         # text is a string which contains all the text in the file.
         # this may cause problems with very big files.

         # do something with text
         print text
+except IOError as e:
+    print e.strerror
 {% endcodeblock %}

 ### Reading a file line by line
 {% codeblock lang:python %}
+try:
     with open("/path/to/file/filename.txt", "r") as f:
         for line in f:
             # line is a string
             # a newline character (\n) is present at the end of the string
             # and is only omitted on the last line of the file if the
             # file doesn't end in a newline.

             # do something with line
             print line
+except IOError as e:
+    print e.strerror
 {% endcodeblock %}

 ### Reading a file word by word
 {% codeblock lang:python %}
+try:
     with open("/path/to/file/filename.txt", "r") as f:
         for line in f:
             for word in line.split():
                 # do something with word
                 print word
+except IOError as e:
+    print e.strerror
 {% endcodeblock %}

 ### Reading a file character by character
 {% codeblock lang:python %}
+try:
     with open("/path/to/file/filename.txt", "r") as f:
         while True:
             character = f.read(1)
             if character:
                 # do something with character
                 print character
             else:
                 # end-of-file reached
                 break
+except IOError as e:
+    print e.strerror
 {% endcodeblock %}

 ## Writing a file in Python